 Before browsing through the KPIs listed below, let’s set the record straight about manufacturing KPIs.

 Manufacturing KPIs are not magical spells that your competitors haven’t heard of.
 They are popular and easy-to-find tools.
 Many use them to monitor and optimize production processes.
 Each manufacturing company and its respective product manager(s) has its own set of tools.

-Another ugly truth is that manufacturing analytics often rely on data from clunky spreadsheets and charts that are prone to human error.
-Manufacturing management software that presents data that is also accurate can be helpful, especially if it integrates with different programs that suit your specific manufacturing needs
+Another ugly truth is that manufacturing analytics often rely on data from clunky spreadsheets and charts prone to human error.
+Manufacturing management software that presents data that is also accurate can be helpful, especially if it integrates with different programs that suit your specific manufacturing needs.

 1. Cycle times

 Experienced managers who work for manufacturing industries define cycle times as the average time spent on producing products.

 One of the great manufacturing KPI examples is the automobile industry.

 A Toyota car’s cycle time is about 18 hours, while a handmade Rolls-Royce car’s cycle time is about 4,320 hours (or six months).
 However, the term has more layers to it.
 In the car manufacturing industry, cycle times are also used to measure the time it takes to produce a finished vehicle’s gearbox or driver’s seat.
 This KPI for production managers uses this metric to measure the time it takes for the car to reach the dealership.